iTsanak/Django-notes/README.md

 my_note.text
 ```

-Display all
+Display all:
 ```
 Notes.objectss.all()
 ```

-Create new note
+Create new note:
 ```
 new_note = Notes.objects.create(title="A second note", text="This is a second note")
 ```